Victoria Greenfield

 Victoria A. Greenfield and Letizia Paoli (2022), Assessing the Harms of Crime: A New Framework for Criminal Policy, Oxford University Press.

 Victoria A. Greenfield, Blas Nunez-Neto, Ian Mitch, Joseph C. Chang, and Etienne Rosas (2019), Human Smuggling and Associated Revenues: What Do or Can We Know About Routes from Central America to the United States?
-RAND Corporation (RR-2852-DHS).
+RAND.

 National Academies of Sciences, Engineering, and Medicine, Committee on Reducing the Threat of Improvised Explosive Device Attacks by Restricting Access to Chemical Explosive Precursors (2018), Reducing the Threat of Improvised Explosive Device Attacks by Restricting Access to Explosive Precursor Chemicals, The National Academies Press.